annajenul/UBayFS/README.md

 If you use a macOS operator system, make sure you have [XQuartz](https://www.xquartz.org/) installed.

+To build the vignettes, Pandoc is required.
+It may happen that Pandoc is missing on your computer, or that the version is too old.
+Then the installation will return the error

+    ```
+    Pandoc is required to build R Markdown vignettes but not available.
+Please make sure it is installed.
+    ```
+An installation guide for Pandoc on different operation systems is provided [here](https://pandoc.org/installing.html).

 Contributing
 ------------
 Your contribution to UBayFS is very welcome!